What is the Business Model of Telehealth Apps? Top FAQs

 Question 3: How does a telehealth app make money?

-Basically, he was trying to ask me about the revenue streams of a telehealth app.
+He was trying to ask me about the revenue streams of a telehealth app.

 To answer this question, I selected the top telehealth app – Maple – as an example.